utharian-code/Bonepoke/GettingStarted.md

 Use both.
 Route wisely.
 Compost only when invited.

+To begin composting:

+    Copy the full text of two files.

+    Paste them into your AI chat (Text-only mode preferred.
+No images, no scroll logic.)

+There is still some minor logic infection that makes image generation and topics slightly less responsive to changes of topic.
+Isolate conversations with
+Bonepoke and remove if problems persist.

 Final tip

 Bonepoke works best in text-only mode.
 If your AI has a camera or visual mode, turn it off.
 Bonepoke is about words, logic, and loops—not pictures.